futureisnow/dev.nb-fin/web-content/Action Profile Meteka.md

 Meteka realized that her school was the very system that needed to be changed — and its teachers were exactly the people to lead that change.

-Meteka set out, first assembling a team of like-minded teachers who felt equal passion for the opportunity a pilot school offered, and similar disappointment with the direction the school was headed.
+Meteka set out, first assembling a team of like-minded teachers who felt equal passion for the opportunity a pilot school offered, as well as similar disappointment with the direction the school was headed.
+Then, the team members methodically reached out to their colleagues.

+When a vote was finally held in the early spring, Baldwin Hills teachers voted overwhelmingly to convert to a pilot school, with 28 of the school’s 29 teachers signing on.

+##An Example of Teacher Leadership

+Unfortunately, it is all too common for teachers to experience the sense of frustration and powerlessness encountered by Baldwin Hills’ faculty.
+Through effective organizing, Meteka and her colleagues were able to harness these negative emotions and direct them towards a productive push to transform their school